RAKWireless/wisblock-node-red/sensors/rak1903/rak1903-read/README.md

 RAK1903 is a WisBlock Sensor which extends the WisBlock system with a [TI OPT3001DNPR light sensor](https://www.ti.com/product/OPT3001).
 The RAK1903 WisBlock Sensor module, part of the RAK Wireless Wisblock series, is a single-chip ambient light sensor, measuring the intensity of light in the visible range.
 The precise spectral response and strong IR rejection of the device enables the RAK1903 module to accurately measure the intensity of light as seen by human eyes regardless of light sources.
 The strong IR rejection also aids in maintaining high accuracy when the industrial design requires to mount the sensor under dark glass due to aesthetics reasons.
 The RAK1903 module is designed for systems that create light-based experiences for humans.
 It is an ideal replacement for photodiodes, photoresistors, or other ambient light sensors with less visible range matching and IR rejection.
 For more information about RAK1903, refer to the [Datasheet](https://docs.rakwireless.com/Product-Categories/WisBlock/RAK1903/Datasheet/).

 The RAK1903 supports the I2C serial bus and data transmission protocol, and it operates as a slave device on the I2C bus.
 Based on [OPT3001's datasheet](https://www.ti.com/lit/ds/symlink/opt3001.pdf?ts=1650948147469&ref_url=https%253A%252F%252Fwww.google.com%252F), this chip has four possible I2C address based on the ADDR pin configuration, which are 0x44, 0x45, 0x46, and 0x47.
-On RAK1903, the address is set to 0x44 by default.
+On RAK1903, the address is set to `0x44` by default.

-### 1.3 node-red-contrib-opt3001

-The node we used in this flow is **[node-red-contrib-opt3001](https://git.rak-internal.net/product-rd/gateway/wis-developer/rak7391/node-red-nodes/-/tree/dev/node-red-contrib-opt3001)**.
-The `node-red-contrib-opt3001` node provides some basic configuration fields for users to configure, the user needs to define the i2c bus of the chip and the I2C address of the chip.
-Users also need to set the scale mode, conversion time, and conversion operation mode based on their own use cases.